maurya-bitlegacy/throttle/README.md

 1. **Checkpoint-Driven Monitoring**: Monitors are sampled only when tasks reach chunk boundaries (checkpoints), not continuously
 2. **Debounced Sampling**: Multiple workers hitting checkpoints simultaneously trigger only one monitor sample (100ms debounce window)
-3. **COLD Mode Resume Detection**: While paused, a dedicated control plane thread polls monitors every 5 seconds to detect when resources cool down
+3. **Resume Detection**: While paused, a dedicated monitoring thread polls every 5 seconds to detect when resources cool down

 This approach ensures near-zero monitoring overhead - monitors are only checked at natural pause points in task execution.